 As soon your content is registered with Crossref, users will be able to retrieve identifiers and create links with them.
 Crossref DOIs must resolve to a unique landing (or response) page that you maintain.

 A landing page is a web page that provides further information to someone who has clicked on a DOI link to help them confirm that they are in the right place.
 It’s important that each DOI resolves to a unique landing page that is just for that specific item.

 Landing pages for published content

-The landing page for published content should contain:
+The landing page for published content should be unique for that item and should contain:

 - Full bibliographic information: so that the user can verify they have been delivered to the correct item